huy/lucene-notes/wildcard-query.md

 * result of elementary search is a bit map representing a set of documents
 * complex query is decomposed into serie of elemetary queries, each is evaluated, then their result are union and/or intersect to form a final list of hit documents

-**Wild card query execution**
+**Wild card query execution and performance impact**

 To evaluate wild card query, Lucene (using segment reader from `LeafReaderContext`) first iterates over a dictionary of all terms of the field specified in the query, filter out all terms that aren't matched the wild cards.
-For each matched term, it runs an elementary seach to retrieve set of relevant documents and union them together.
+For each matched term, it runs an elementary seach to retrieve set of relevant documents and merge them together.

+**Memory consumption**

+The main execution loop is over each matched term, so the memory consumption is roughly the same as of any other queries.
+To be precise, we need bitmap capable of holding all documents of the index segment.

+**number of IO**

+**CPU cycle**